 Marriage and Divorce Laws pertaining to Child Custody

 In the United State, a majority of marriage laws are solely presided over by state laws.
-However, there are some federal statutes that take into account the marital status to take the decision regarding federal benefits and rights.
+However, there are some federal statutes that take into account the marital status to take a decision regarding federal benefits and rights.
 In this way, the definition of marriage is crucial from the point of view of federal law.
 The U.S. Constitution comprises of the Supremacy Clause.
 This states that the U.S. Supreme Court has been empowered to review the constitutionality of marriage laws.
-Divorce Laws A spousal contract that settles all issues and is legally enforceable is known by different names like marital agreement, property settlement agreement, separation agreement or simply an agreement.
+Divorce Laws A spousal contract that settles all issues and is legally enforceable is known by different names like, marital agreement, property settlement agreement, separation agreement or simply an agreement.
 Since only a court can grant a divorce, this contract cannot be termed as divorce agreement.
+There are various kinds of methods to reach to an agreement like mediation process, collaboration process and uncontested divorce process.
 An agreement may be either unmodified or modified.
-Such an agreement is used to settle the following issues.
+Such an agreement is used to settle the following issues -

 |